 Location: Killarney Riding Stables, Ballydowney, Killarney, Co.
 Kerry, Ireland.

-When it comes to things to do with the kids, look no further than this star-studded adventure centre in Kerry, less than an hour’s drive from Killarney.
+When it comes to things to do in Killarney with the kids, look no further than this star-studded adventure centre in Kerry, less than an hour’s drive from Killarney.

 This truly is the icing on the cake with an impressive line-up of activities ranging from paintball and pedal boats, to wakeboarding and crazy golf, from archery and sailing to obstacle courses and canoeing.